IBM/predict-opioid-prescribers/README.md

 > * While viewing the notebook, you can optionally download it to store for future use.
 > * When complete, continue this code pattern by jumping ahead to the [Analyze and Predict the Data](#analyze-and-predict-the-data) section.

-* Click on `Create notebook` to create a notebook.
+* In [Watson Studio](https://dataplatform.ibm.com), click on `Create notebook` to create a notebook.
+* Create a project if necessary, provisioning an object storage service if required.
+* In the `Assets` tab, select the `Create notebook` option.
 * Select the `From URL` tab.
 * Enter a name for the notebook.
 * Optionally, enter a description for the notebook.